PapediPoo/Desert_Ant_Behaviour/README.md

     pip install numpy matplotlib

-Since we use sibling package imports, you have to use the -m argument when executing a script from commandline:
+Since we use sibling package imports, you have to use the -m argument when executing a script from command line:

     python -m UI.SimulationWindow

 .

+If you do not have Python installed on your system:

+1. Install Python 3.7.4 using the excecutables on https://www.python.org/downloads/release/python-374/.
+2. Install numyp and matplotlib using the following command:

+        pip install numpy matplotlib

+3. In the command line, navigate to this folder and run

+        python -m UI.SimulationWindow